rancher/ecm-distro-tools/cmd/rancher_release/README.md

 ### check-rancher-rc-deps

-This command checks Rancher by the commit hash in the selected files, verifying if they contain 'rc' and 'dev' dependencies.
+This command checks Rancher verifying if contains 'rc' and 'dev' dependencies for some files, this command could be used locally or remotely by commit hash.
 It generates an MD-formatted file print that can be used as a release description.
 If necessary, the command can generate an error if these dependencies are found, ideal for use in CI pipelines.
-When executed in the root of the Rancher project, it checks the `rancher-images.txt` and `rancher-windows-images.txt` files.

 The pattern of files to be checked includes:
 - `pkg/settings/setting.go`